-Apple cider vinegar and green tea are both calorie-free, and they can help you reduce your calorie intake if you serve them in place of higher-calorie foods.
+Green tea and apple cider vinegar are both calorie-free, and they can help you reduce your calorie intake if you serve them in place of higher-calorie foods or beverages, such as soda or fancy coffee drinks.
 Apple cider vinegar adds flavor to food without adding any calories.
 Use it as a salad dressing, to make pickled vegetables, add flavor to your grain dishes or as the acidic element in your meat marinade.

 Potential Side Effects

-There are potential side effects with both apple cider vinegar and green tea.
-Some people may have a difficult time tolerating the vinegar because it's acidic, and there are concerns that it may affect tooth enamel.
+There are potential side effects with both green tea and apple cider vinegar.
+Some people may have a difficult time tolerating the vinegar because it's so acidic, and as a case study published in December 2012 by Dutch Magazine for Dentistry demonstrates, apple cider vinegar can erode tooth enamel.

 Green tea is considered a safe food, but the tannins may cause nausea, and the caffeine may lead to insomnia.
 You should also discuss the use of green tea with your doctor due to potential herb-drug interactions such as those with anticoagulants, certain types of pain medication and iron supplements.